What Is The Temperature?

 How is the temperature measured?

-Currently, there are several ways to measure the temperature.
-Normally the different systems depend on the application or on whether very high or very low temperatures have to be measured.
-However, the most well-known and used tool is the thermometer.
+Currently, there are several ways to measure temperature.
+Different systems usually depend on the application or on whether very high or very low temperatures must be measured.
+However, the best known and used tool is the thermometer.

 Variations in the thermal state of a body cause changes in some macroscopic properties (dilation, evolution of electrical resistance, creation of electromotive forces, changes in pressure or volume in a gas, etc.).
 Consequently, the variations of these properties allow them to be used for the construction of instruments that detect temperature variations.